 For over 50 years, Greencombe has thrived using organic gardening methods, with a riot of birds and butterflies all around.
 Like all good plantsmen’s gardens, Greencombe is full of rare and wonderful plants and has much to interest and delight every visitor.

 The gardens are situated just off the road to Porlock Weir.
-We are pleased to open Greencombe Gardens to the public every day from 2–6pm beginning on 1st April until 31st July 2021.
+We are pleased to open Greencombe Gardens to the public from 2nd April until 31st July 2022 from 2 p.m. until 6 p.m.
+Saturday to Thursday (closed Friday).
 We welcome visitors at other times and days by appointment.
-Please contact us through our website form, by phone or send email to email@example.com.
+Please contact us through our website form, by phone or send email to firstname.lastname@example.org.